Oil slumps for second day as euro fears dominate

 The euro fell after a weekend meeting of European Union finance ministers in Poland did not produce an agreement on new ways to tackle the region's debt crisis.

-A Monday conference call between Greece and its international lenders, also known as the "troika", appeared to produce some cause for relief, although officials said details of a deal would need to be worked out on Tuesday.
+By Monday evening, traders awaited word from a conference call between Greece and its international lenders, also known as the "troika", which the finance ministry said may carry on into Tuesday.
+It said no announcement would follow the call.

 Traders will look to a G20 gathering on Thursday and Friday for indications about steps governments and policymakers may take to restore investor confidence.